eindiran/AutoWater/README.md

 Here is a diagram showing the setup of the solenoid valve.
 ![Solenoid Valve setup](https://github.com/eindiran/AutoWater/blob/master/diagrams/SolenoidValveDiagram.png)

+The setup in this section is based on a tutorial from __BC Robotics__, which can be found [here](https://www.bc-robotics.com/tutorials/controlling-a-solenoid-valve-with-arduino/).

 Note that none of the pins used here overlap with those used during the moisture sensor test.
 As a result, you don't need to unplug anything from the previous step.

 ### Setting up the power to the solenoid valve